Coats to Wear Over a Suit: A Men’s Outerwear Guide

 What is a Topcoat?

-A topcoat is an excellent, classic option for a formal winter coat that goes over your suit.
+A topcoat is an excellent, classic option for a formal winter coat to wear over a suit.
 Topcoats are also sometimes referred to as overcoats.
 While at some point in the distant past, overcoats and topcoats were actually different in meaningful ways (overcoats were heavier and longer), today, they’re virtually the same and can be more or less used interchangeably.

 While a single-breasted topcoat is the most common type of topcoat, double-breasted variations of the topcoat are available as well and are slightly warmer.
 Lastly, topcoats are meant to end at or just above the knee, striking a good balance between keeping more of you warm without looking overly cumbersome.